rininsylvester/rininsylvester/README.md

 🧠 About Me

-🎓 PG in Information Communication Technology (Top 5% scorer)
+🎓 PG in Information Communication Technology with a killer GPA of 3.94 and B.E Computer Science and Engineering

-📍 Based in Chennai (Ex-Canadian frost survivor)
+📍 Based in Chennai  , formerly Dryden , Canada 🍁

 ⚙️ Obsessed with building backend systems, automating deployments, and hardening security